-In February 2021, Shropshire and Wrekin Fire Authority approved a revenue budget of £23.473m for 2021/22.
+In February 2022, Shropshire and Wrekin Fire Authority approved a revenue budget of £24.410m for 2022/23.
 This budget quantified the Service's strategic and operational plans, and the further subdivision into business areas also enabled individual business plans to be quantified, and achievements monitored.

-The revenue budget for 2021/22 was funded as follows:
+The revenue budget for 2022/23 was funded as follows:

-Additional grants were provided by the government to compensate for low council tax base income and large deficits on business rates collection fund.
-These have been shown in the graph above within the 'Council Tax Income' and 'Business Rates Income' categories.
+Additional grants were provided by the government to compensate for business rates reductions.
+These have been shown in the graph above within 'Other Grants'.

-During 2021/22 the Fire Authority received regular updates on financial performance and approved changes of £478,000 to the revenue budget.
-Actual out turn on the revenue budget was £22.370m; further variances of £625,000 were identified.
+During 2022/23 the Fire Authority received regular updates on financial performance and approved changes of £572,000 to the revenue budget.
+Actual out turn on the revenue budget was £23.259; further variances of £579,000 were identified.